 Getting Up to Speed

 You will learn all you need to know about chunking the multisyllable words appropriately by just going through the ten lessons in the mini-curriculum.
-However, to properly code the phonics structure in accordance with the techniques used here at OnTrack Reading, you should review some of the information found elsewhere on this site.
-Below are three pages that are useful for that purpose.
-(All three are located in The OnTrack Reading Homeschooling Program.
+However, to properly code the phonics structure in accordance with the techniques used here at OnTrack Reading, and to gain a fuller understanding of this unique method for decoding multisyllable words, you should read The OnTrack Reading Multisyllable Method section of this site, which lays out the entire method upon which the OnTrack Reading Junior High Phonics Course is based.